ThioJoe/Plex-Show-Subtitles-On-Rewind/README.md

 # Thio's Rewind Subtitle Displayer For Plex

+## ⚠️ WARNING: Plex recently released major new updates for the various Plex player apps which COMPLETELY breaks this tool, and apparently results in broken playback / pauses / media restarts when certain API requests are made to devices.
+Don't try to use this app with the new app versions.
+I'll try to see if I can fix it, but it seems like they might have removed support for the "Remote API" this app heavily relied on. ⚠️

 ## What it Does

 If you rewind a show or movie by a short amount (like pressing the back button on a remote), this tool will automatically tell Plex to **turn on subtitles** temporarily on that device.